LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-08-rustlings-option.md

 ## option1.rs

 `Option` & `Result` is very decent `enum` feature that Rust provides.
-Most of the time you will find it useful to return *optional* value for any function.
+Most of the time you will find it is useful to return *optional* value for any function.

 With `Option<T>`, it may have either `Some(T)` or `None`.
 In this case, function `print_number` declaration looks like this: